-This document contains the following financial information:
+This document and the Appendices contain the following financial information:

 - 2019-20 actual values; - 2020-21 forecast values being those that were included in PoM's 2020-21 tariff compliance statement (TCS); and - 2021-22 forecast values.
 These are early versions of the forecasts that will be submitted in PoM's 2021-22 TCS.
-These values will be revisited prior to submission of the 2021-22 TCS, however, they do not impact the rebalancing.
+These values will be revisited prior to submission of the 2021-22 TCS, however, they do not impact the proposed rebalancing because the rebalancing is constrained by the TAL to be significantly below PoM's Aggregate Revenue Requirement.